CANIS-NAU/NetGauge_Games/README.md

 !
 Doctor found issues in 2 categories.
 ```

 NOTE: Since I am working on a Windows system, any iOS related developement tools are omitted from the `flutter doctor` output.
-If you are working on the iOS Toolchain.
+If you are working on the iOS deployment of the app you will likely be on a macOS system and will see the iOS Toolchain listed.

 For our purposes, we only need the iOS and Android Toolchains since those are the two platforms we are developing for.

+**IMPORTANT NOTE FOR ANDROID:** One additional step you will need to take in order to ensure that Firestore read/writes are functional on your deployment version is to download the `google-services.json` file from the apps Firestore instance.
+To do this, first navigate to https://console.firebase.google.com/u/2/project/nauimg-524b6/overview (you will need to get access to the Firestore database from myself or Dr. Vigil-Hayes) and then navigate to `Project Settings`.
+This will take you to a page that lists 'Your Apps', one of which will be the Android build.
+Selecting this app will present you with an option to download `google-services.json`.
+After downloading, place the file in any or all of the following directories:

+`NetGauge_Games\android\app`
+`NetGauge_Games\android\app\src`
+`NetGauge_Games\android\app\src\debug`

+You will only need to do this once.

 ## Launching the App